 - Prepare topping for muffins while the muffins are baking by melting the butter and allowing to cool slightly.
 Pour butter into a separate bowl sized easy for dipping tops of muffins.
 Mix together granulated sugar and cinnamon in a separate bowl and set aside.

 - Once muffins have baked, remove from the oven and allow to cool slightly in the muffin tin.
-Then, remove each muffin and dip first into the melted butter and then into the cinnamon sugar mixture.
+Then, remove each muffin and brush the butter on with a pastry brush (or dip into the melted butter) and then into the cinnamon sugar mixture.
 Place onto a plate to finish cooling.